 The Common European Framework of Reference for Languages (CEFR) was approved by the Council of Europe in 1996.

 "The CEFT is a system, that makes learning and teaching languages and assessing linguistic proficiency according to common criteria both transparent and comparable.
 It is now the recognized framework of reference for describing linguistic skills and thus an important foundation for developing curricula, language syllabuses and language examinations across the whole of Europe [...]."
 (Source: BVA – ZfA – VI 2 (2004) : CEFR / Short information, page 2)

 Courses offered at RheinMain University of Applied Sciences are in keeping with the CEFR.
 The corresponding level is therefore in the course title of all the Language Center's additional courses.

-(18 Oct 2017) Registration for all Language Center intensive courses in the next semester break (February and March 2018) will start in Stud.IP as of mid-January (the exact day and time will be published here).
-You can already find information about all courses in Stud.IP as of mid-December.
+(18 Jan 2018) Registration for all Language Center intensive courses in the next semester break (February and March 2018) will start in Stud.IP as of 19 Jan, 9 a.m.
+You can find information about all courses in Stud.IP.
 Please only register for courses you really are interested in, and remember to de-register if you change your plans.

 You are going to receive an e-mail (via Stud.IP) one week before your intensive course starts in which we ask you to confirm your participation in the course.
 Likewise, students on the waiting list are going to be informed by e-mail (via Stud.IP) whether they can participate in the course.
 Therefore, please check your HSRM student mail account.
 If you do not respond to our mails, your place in a course might be given to another student and/or you are not informed about a possible place in the course if you were on the waiting list.